theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/onboarding-process.md

 If you do not want to produce something as detailed as a tutorial, wizard or step-by-step guide, you can use inline methods such as tooltips, clear labelling and navigation to explain concepts to first-time contributors.

 Different audiences will need varying levels of guidance for their first contributions.
-For example, if your project only relies on expert contributors within one topic, there might be no requirement to explain terminology as much.
+For example, if your project only relies on expert contributors within one topic, there might be no requirement to explain terminology as carefully.
 If your project relies on an open participation, contributors will need to be taken through the steps of a contribution, learning new vocabulary as they go.